anujkrsharma/bitaxe-mining-network-monitor/README.md

-# Bitcoin Mining Monitor
+# Bitaxe Mining Network Monitor

 This project provides a real-time health and status monitor for a local Bitcoin mining setup.
-It gathers information from your Bitcoin Node, ckpool, and connected Bitaxe Miners, presenting it in a clear, dashboard-like command-line interface.
+It gathers information from your Bitcoin Node, ckpool, and all connected Bitaxe Miners, presenting it in a clear, dashboard-like command-line interface.

 ## Features